YaYaMonico/YaYaMonico/README.md

 - 🎓Currently Recently graduated from [Fac.COTEMIG](https://www.cotemig.com.br/)

 I am diving head first into the world of technology.
-My goal is to combine programming knowledge with my passion for science.
+My goal is to combine programming knowledge with my passion for biological science.

 ### 📚 What I'm up to
 - 🧐 Improving my web development skills at [Proz Educação](https://prozeducacao.com.br).